RavenZealot/OpenAI-Bot/ReadMe.md

-# GPT-Bot
+# OpenAI-Bot

-GPT Bot for Discord using OpenAI API
+AI chat bot for Discord using OpenAI API

 ## Reference